 - developing the school’s ICT infrastructure and ensuring that children benefit from the opportunities modern technology offers to enhance their learning

 - extending the school’s range of reading material so that children at Barnes have the chance to read the very best books

 How can you get involved?

-Every first Thursday of the month the PTFA hold an open meeting at 9.05am in the Key Stage 1 staffroom to share fundraising ideas and discuss the general organisation of fundraising events taking place throughout the year.
+Every first Thursday of the month, the PTFA holds an open meeting at 9.05am in the Key Stage 1 staffroom to share fundraising ideas and discuss the general organisation of fundraising events taking place throughout the year.
 Everyone is welcome to come.
-If you are unable to attend the PTFA can be contacted via your class representative, or via the school office or by emailing email@example.com.
+If you are unable to attend, the PTFA can be contacted via your class representative, or via the school office or by emailing email@example.com.

 What is a Class Representative?